 The New Colombo Plan (NCP) Scholarship Program is the most lucrative and prestigious undergraduate scholarship in the country.
-As a signature initiative of the Australian Government, it supports Australia's best undergraduate students to undertake a semester long international study experience and an internship/mentorship in the Indo-Pacific region.
+As a signature initiative of the Australian Government, it supports Australia's best undergraduate students to undertake a semester long international study experience, an internship/mentorship and language training for up to 19 months in the Indo-Pacific region.

-If you would like further advice regarding the scholarship, visit the UON Global Office.
+If you would like further advice regarding the scholarship, please book an appointment with the Global Experience Team

 An NCP scholarship can provide Scholars with: